 For a while, "AI" felt like a buzzword you could slap on anything.
 But now, it's starting to do some real work, especially in IT Service Management (ITSM).
 Atlassian is making a big move here with its Jira Service Management agentic AI, which runs on the Atlassian Intelligence engine and a new set of AI helpers called Rovo agents.

 So, what does this actually mean for your team?
 In this guide, we'll give you a look at what Atlassian's agentic AI is, what it does, how much it costs, and its considerations.
-We'll break it down so you can decide if it’s the right call for your team, or if a tool-agnostic AI teammate might be a better fit for how you already work.
+We'll break it down so you can decide if it’s the right call for your team, or if a tool-agnostic AI teammate might be a helpful addition to how you already work.

 What is Jira Service Management agentic AI?